 Importance, priority, urgency

-💬 Instant messaging was designed for urgency: and we intuitively expect IMs to beat emails on this metric.
-But IMs are not high-priority since the IM urgency channel is choked up with shit: smiles, emoticons, OKs, XOXOs and banal quotes.
-We throw ourselves on our smartphone’s notification, but in most cases it will be a photo of a kitten, a year-old meme or another false alarm.
+????
+Instant messaging was designed for urgency: and we intuitively expect IMs to beat emails on this metric.
+But IMs are not high-priority since the IM urgency channel is always choked up with shit: smiles, emoticons, OKs, XOXOs and banal quotes.
+We wake up at night, we throw ourselves on our smartphone’s notification, but in most cases it will be a photo of a kitten, a year-old meme or another false alarm.
 As a result the high-priority role of the IMs channel is discredited.
 Intrusion is kept, but significance is not.

 No winner on this metric.
 Score: IMs 1️⃣ — Email 1️⃣